-Since 20 years, umbilical cord blood has been used clinically as a source of haematopoietic stem cells transplantation.
-The embryo attached via connecting stalk to form placenta from the third week of developmental process which transforms into the umbilical cord afterwards.
-The stem cells can be provided by the umbilical cord through blood running in the umbilical vessels, walls surrounding the vessels and from the Wharton's jelly, which are collected at the time of birth using sterile collection kit having anticoagulant (usually citrate or heparin) in it (Forraz and McGuckin, 60-62).
+Blood found in Umblical Cord is the major source for transplantation of haemopoietic stem cells.
+The embryo is attached via connecting stalk to form placenta from the third week of embryo development which later metamorphose into umblical cord.
+The stem cells comes from the umbilical cord through blood present in the umbilical vessels, walls surrounding the vessels and from the Wharton's jelly, which are collected at the time of birth using sterile collection kit having anticoagulant in it (Forraz and McGuckin, 60-62).